House panel probing 1/6 riot seeks host of Trump-era records

 WASHINGTON (AP) — The House committee investigating the January insurrection at the U.S. Capitol is demanding a trove of records from federal intelligence and law enforcement agencies, showing the sweep of the lawmakers' review of the deadly attack by a mob of Donald Trump supporters.

 The request Wednesday seeks information about events leading up to the Jan.
 6 riot, including communication within the White House under then-President Trump and other agencies, and information about planning and funding for rallies held in Washington.
-Among them is an event at the Ellipse, near the White House, featuring remarks by Trump before thousands of loyalists stormed the Capitol.
+Among them is an event at the Ellipse, near the White House, featuring remarks by Trump where he egged on a crowd of thousands before loyalists stormed the Capitol.